A Brief History of Building the Transcontinental Railroad

 At the eastern end of the project, Grenville Dodge and his assistant, Peter Dey, surveyed the potential route the Union Pacific would follow.
 They recommended a line that would follow Platt River, along the North Fork, that would cross the Continental Divide at South Pass in Wyoming and continue along to Green River.
 President Lincoln favored this route and made the decision that the eastern terminus of the Transcontinental Railroad would be Council Bluffs, Iowa, across the Missouri River from Omaha, Nebraska.

 Thomas C. Durant, a medical doctor turned businessman, gained control of the Union Pacific Railroad Company by buying over $2 million in shares and installing his own man as president.
-"Doc" Durant created the Crédit Moblier of America, a business front that appeared to be an independent contractor, to construct the railroad.
-However, Crédit Moblier was owned by Union Pacific investors and, over the next few years, it swindled the government out of tens of millions of dollars by charging extortionate fees for the work.
+"Doc" Durant created the Crédit Mobilier of America, a business front that appeared to be an independent contractor, to construct the railroad.
+However, Crédit Mobilier was owned by Union Pacific investors and, over the next few years, it swindled the government out of tens of millions of dollars by charging extortionate fees for the work.
 Because the government paid by the mile of track built, Durant also insisted the original route be unnecessarily lengthened, further lining his pockets.
 Soon after the completion of the railroad, Durant's corrupt business schemes became a public scandal with Congress investigating not only Durant, but also fellow Senators and Representatives who had benefited from his shady dealings.

 The Central Pacific's Big Four formed their corporation with a similar arrangement, awarding the construction and supplies contract to one of their own, Charles Crocker, who, for the sake of appearances, resigned from the railroad's board.
 However, the Big Four owned an interest in Crocker's company and each of them profited from the contract.